Mahmudulhasansiyam11/b12-a08-hero-apps/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+### App Dtails

+### App Name: Hero App

+### Technologies: react, react router, recharts, toastify, tailwind CSS, DaisyUI

+### DesCription: This app website display recently popular apps. and each apps after click then go to details page and display app name, title, image, ratings with barChart, description.
+And user also install app and also uninstall app through this website.